zdoom-docs/stable/1-language.md

 | ----              | :----------------: |
 | `Type Array-size` | No                 |

 Fixed-size arrays take the form `Type[size]`.
 They hold `size` number of `Type` elements, which can be accessed with the array access operator.

-Multi-dimensional arrays are also supported.
+Multi-dimensional arrays are also supported, although the dimensions will be backwards (right to left instead of left to right) unless `version` is `3.7.2` or greater.

 Note that this kind of type can also be declared in variable names themselves.

 ## Dynamic-size arrays